Adversary Lower Bounds for the Collision and the Set Equality Problems: Preliminaries

 We identify decision problems with Boolean-valued functions $f\colon \cD\to \{0,1\}$ with domain $\cD\subseteq[q]^{m}$.
+We call the inputs in $f^{-1}(1)$ and $f^{-1}(0)$ \emph{positive} and \emph{negative}, respectively.
 We are interested in quantum query complexity of decision problems.
 For the definitions and basic properties refer to~\cite{buhrman:querySurvey}.
-In the paper, we only require the knowledge of the (general) adversary bound that we are about to define.
+In the paper, we only require the knowledge of the (negative-weight) adversary bound that we are about to define.

-\begin{defn} An {\em adversary matrix}\footnote{ Compared to an adversary matrix for an arbitrary problem~\cite{hoyer:advNegative}, we will consider only a quarter of the matrix, as this quarter completely specifies the whole matrix (see~\cite{spalek:kSumLower} for details). } for a decision problem $f$ is a non-zero real $|f^{-1}(1)|\times|f^{-1}(0)|$-matrix $\Gamma$ whose rows are labeled by the positive inputs $f^{-1}(1)$ and columns by the negative inputs $f^{-1}(0)$.
-For any $i\in[m]$, the $|f^{-1}(1)|\times|f^{-1}(0)|$-matrix $\Delta_i$ is defined by
+\begin{defn} An {\em adversary matrix}\footnote{Compared to the general definition of an adversary matrix~\cite{hoyer:advNegative}, we consider only a quarter of the matrix, as this quarter completely specifies the whole matrix (see~\cite{spalek:kSumLower} for details). } for a decision problem $f$ is a non-zero $f^{-1}(1)\times f^{-1}(0)$ matrix $\Gamma$.
+For any $i\in[m]$, the $f^{-1}(1)\times f^{-1}(0)$ matrix $\Delta_i$ is defined by

 \end{defn}